 Polly Towill is a partner in the Business Trial Practice Group in the firm’s Los Angeles office, where she is also the Office Managing Partner.
 She is the leader of the Toxic Torts and Product Liability team, and a member of the United States Law Firm Group’s Litigation Committee.
 She is the Los Angeles Liaison for the Business Trial Practice Group.
 Ms. Towill was recognized by The Daily Journal as one of the “Top Women Litigators.”

 Areas of Practice

 Ms. Towill has extensive experience in litigating complex business disputes in state and federal courts.
 She also regularly advises clients on preventative measures and risk management.
-Her varied practice includes representing clients in commercial transaction disputes involving breach of contract, unfair business practices, and fraud claims.
+Her varied practice includes representing clients in commercial transaction disputes, corporate compliance matters, whistle blower retaliation claims, and product recalls.
 She specializes in toxic tort and product liability litigation, financial institution and services matters, and construction claims.
 In addition, she performs internal investigations for her clients.
 Ms. Towill represents clients in numerous industries including: financial institutions and services, aerospace and defense, oil and gas, technology and healthcare.

 Polly is the former law clerk to United States District Court Judge Manuel L. Real.
 While with the firm, she also worked as in-house counsel for Northrop Grumman Corporation, where she managed litigation and supervised outside counsel.